cell-labs/cell-script/SPEC.md

 TODO

-## Vector types
+## Slice types

-An vector is a numbered sequence of elements of a single type, called the element type.
-The number of elements is called the length of the vector and is never negative.
+An slice is a numbered sequence of elements of a single type, called the element type.
+The number of elements is called the length of the slice and is never negative.

 ```
-VectorType   = "[" VectorLength "]" ElementType .
+SliceType   = "[" SliceLength "]" ElementType .
-VectorLength = Expression .
+SliceLength = Expression .
 ElementType = Type .
 ```

-The length is part of the vector's type; it must evaluate to a non-negative constant representable by a value of type int.
-The length of vector a can be discovered using the built-in function size.
+The length is part of the slice's type; it must evaluate to a non-negative constant representable by a value of type int.
+The length of slice a can be discovered using the built-in function size.
 The elements can be addressed by integer indices 0 through len(a)-1.
-Vector types are always one-dimensional but may be composed to form multi-dimensional types.
+Slice types are always one-dimensional but may be composed to form multi-dimensional types.

 ## Struct